zz85/contact.js/README.md

 What is not supported
 --
 Probably anything else.
+Also checkout [remote.js](https://github.com/jtangelder/remote.js), a project inspired by this.

 Features that would be good to have
 --
-1. Support scaling for mapping the difference screen sizes
+1. Support scaling for mapping difference in screen sizes
 2. Binary protocol for more effecient network usage
 3. Multi-channel server to support more clients / receivers
 4. Better implementation of the W3C TouchEvent specifications
+5. Refactor this into a nice client library
+6. Put this on a public server

 Think you can contribute something?
 Make a [pull request](https://github.com/zz85/contact.js).